-- Should General Motors invest in machines that replace autoworkers? - How much Pfizer charge for their newest blockbuster drug? - Should Office Depot and Staples be allowed to merge?
+- Should McDonalds start selling the McRib? - Should General Motors replace autoworkers with robots? - How much Pfizer charge for their newest blockbuster drug? - Should Office Depot and Staples be allowed to merge? - Should the minimum wage be increased?

 We will use a combination of arithmetic, graphs, and intuition to answer these types of questions.